 Multimedia shows, cave bears and rope bridge: The completely reconstructed Dachstein Giant Ice Cave offers you the chance to embark on a breathtaking adventure through rock and ice.
+Open daily from 1st of May to 2nd of November 2021.

 A wonderful world of ice